vazmigue/networking-iberia/3-hybrid-dns/10-hybrid-dns-overview.md

 In this lab we will show how to integrate on-premise DNS servers with AWS Route 53 so we can both coexist in armony.
 In the next section, we will deploy the following resources:
 - Route 53 Inbound Endpoints, as the DNS entry point to AWS
 - Route 53 Outbound Endpoints, as the DNS exit point from AWS
-- 4 Route 53 Private Hosted Zones, one for each domain we want to host in AWS
+- 4 Route 53 Private Hosted Zones, one for each domain we want to host in AWS.
 - A DNS Bind server within the DataCenter VPC (simulating a real DNS server on-premise)
 - An additional Route 53 Outbound Endpoint for the DataCenter VPC.
 This shouldn't be needed in a real environment.
 In this case it's actually needed because the on-premise datacenter is a VPC and we want to capture and forward DNS queries to the Bind Server